-9. Educational Opportunities

-Make educational and training opportunities readily available to enable all community residents to improve their job skills, adapt to technological advances, manage their finances, or pursue life ambitions.
-This can be achieved by expanding and improving local educational institutions or programs; providing access to other institutions in the region; instituting programs to improve local graduation rates; expanding vocational education programs; or coordinating with local economic development programs to ensure an adequately trained and skilled workforce.

-Goals, policies, and projects in this plan are consistent with this objective.

-- Public internet access

-- Transportation to educational facilities

-- Work ready program
+9. Educational Opportunities Make educational and training opportunities readily available to enable all community residents to improve their job skills, adapt to technological advances, manage their finances, or pursue life ambitions.
+This can be achieved by expanding and Georgia's Broadband Deployment Program improving local educational institutions or ensured access to high-speed broadband programs; providing access to other institutions in in the community at large, meaning that the region; instituting programs to improve local schools and colleges in the area can graduation rates; expanding vocational education provide internet access to students and programs; or coordinating with local economic public libraries can provide that service to development programs to ensure an adequately trained and skilled workforce. the general public.
+These community organizations host a variety of events and Goals, policies, and projects in this plan are workshops throughout the year in efforts to consistent with this objective. help students prepare for the workforce.
+Recommended best practices: Public internet access Transportation to educational facilities Work ready program 10.
+Community Health The community has a hospital and is half